 Each lesson should include a good variety of learning activities.
-This helps students improve their motivation.
+This will help keep students interested and improve their motivation.
 Variety is also important in a large class because it gives all students a chance to benefit.

-There is no 'big answer' to solve the challenges, but there are lots of small answers that teachers all over the world have contributed.
-Many of them tried and tested tips to help teachers and students get used to new teaching methodologies which can improve Ss' learning.
+There is no 'big answer' to solve the challenges, but there are lots of small answers' teachers all over the world have contributed many tried and tested tips tro help you and your students get used to new teaching methodologies which can improve their leraning.